 The base class for Controllers.

-The eXpressApp Framework supplies a great many built-in Controllers to perform basic features in Windows Forms applications and Web Sites.
-If you need to customize the behavior of a particular Controller, inherit from it or subscribe to its events.
-To learn more, refer to the Controllers and Customize Controllers and Actions topics.
+XAF supplies built-in Controllers to perform basic functions in ASP.NET Core Blazor, Windows Forms, and ASP.NET Web Forms applications.
+To customize the behavior of a particular Controller in code, inherit from it or subscribe to its events.
+For additional information, refer to the following topics:

 XAF automatically instantiates public Controllers with public parameterless constructors.